lidofinance/lido-improvement-proposals/LIPS/lip-38.md

    report submission             report validation             enqueue requests
 ```

-3. **Execute queued intentions from `ValidatorWithdrawalsQueue`.** An executor (the **Validator Withdrawals Queue Bot** or any other caller) calls the permissionless `processWithdrawalIntents`, passing the number of intentions to process and the required EIP-7002 fee.
-The queue pops that many intentions from its head, in order, and hands them with the fee to the TWG, which turns each into an actual withdrawal request as described above.
+1. **Execute queued intentions from `ValidatorWithdrawalsQueue`.** An executor (the **Validator Withdrawals Queue Bot** or any other caller) calls the permissionless `processWithdrawalIntents`, passing the maximum number of intentions to process and the required EIP-7002 fee.
+The queue pops up to that many intentions from its head, in order, and hands them with the fee to the TWG, the TWG turns intent into an actual withdrawal request only up to its global per-frame limit; the rest stay at the head of the queue.
 ```
 Validator Withdrawals Queue Bot  ->  Validator Withdrawals Queue  ->  Triggerable Withdrawals Gateway  ->  WithdrawalVault  ->  EIP-7002 predeploy permissionless call with fee            dequeue requests                      rate limits                   encoding          withdrawal requests